elatedmaniac/GCIH/lab-2.md

 Sections:

-- Browse: general results sorted by data type/ source
+- __Browse:__ general results sorted by data type/ source
-- Graph: Shows a relationship between a datapoint from one plugin that seeds another plugin result
+- __Graph:__ Shows a relationship between a datapoint from one plugin that seeds another plugin result
-- Status: shows a bar chart of all the plugins used to evaluate the target and the number of results
+- __Status:__ shows a bar chart of all the plugins used to evaluate the target and the number of results

 Relevant Browse sections:

-- Affiliate - Internet Name: identifies the service providers and hosting companies associated with the target
+- __Affiliate - Internet Name:__ identifies the service providers and hosting companies associated with the target
-- Co-Hosted Site - Domain Name: shows any domain names associated with a discovered target
+- __Co-Hosted Site - Domain Name:__ shows any domain names associated with a discovered target
-- Email Addresses: shows any email addresses found during a webcrawl
+- __Email Addresses:__ shows any email addresses found during a webcrawl
-- Hacked Email Address: (typically found with HaveIBeenPwned)
+- __Hacked Email Address:__ (typically found with HaveIBeenPwned)
-- Web Technology: see what technology the website was built with (e.g. PHP, Linode, Meteor, GoDaddy SSL, etc.)
+- __Web Technology:__ see what technology the website was built with (e.g. PHP, Linode, Meteor, GoDaddy SSL, etc.)

 ## 2.2 DNS Interrogation

+DNS typically uses UDP on port 53.

 __TCP packets to port 53 are indicators of network mapping.__